6 top regional restaurants in Tasmania

 Matthew Evans (of Gourmet Farmer fame) and partner Sadie Chrestman throw open their Huon Valley farm gates at least once a week for lovely long lunches, punctuated with a farm tour to meet the Wessex Saddleback pigs and wander the extensive kitchen garden.
 Pork is the star of the menu, supported by other ingredients sourced from the farm, prepared by Matthew’s team in theatrical style in the open kitchen.

 The journey to lunch at the architecturally designed Peppermint Bay Hotel, overlooking the D'Entrecasteaux Channel and Bruny Island, is the perfect appetiser.
 Take a cruise from Brooke Street Pier in the Hobart CBD or enjoy the winding country drive.
 Produce is grown on site or gathered from local producers in the lush paddocks nearby.
 House-made ingredients just add to the appeal.

 Harvest and Light, Geeveston

-If you love pickles with your pickles, then this picklery (yes, really!), 60 kilometres south of Hobart at Geeveston, has you covered.
+If you love pickles with your pickles, then this picklery (yes, really!), 60km south of Hobart at Geeveston, has you covered.
 There is an array of pickles, preserves, jams and chutneys and owner Cassy Faux’s art lines the walls.
 Order a gluten-free platter to enjoy local cheese, meats and pickles with a Tassie beverage.